 Our first step was to frame a simple 8'x8' square using the 2x6 lumber.
 Then we positioned it where we wanted it to be in the yard, made sure it was perfectly square, and marked the corners.

-Next we moved the concrete blocks roughly into place and marked the edges, took them back out, and started digging out the lawn where they’d set in.
+Next we moved the concrete cinder blocks roughly into place and marked the edges, took them back out, and started digging out the lawn where they’d set in.
 A bag of pea gravel proved very helpful in leveling the blocks.

 Our stock tank hot tub is on a gradual slope, so on the front edge we dug out our concrete blocks so they were nearly flush with the lawn.
 We knew we wanted the front edge of the deck to rest directly on these blocks, so we made sure the tops were level with each other by setting a 2x6 across them and putting a level in the middle, then adjusting the depth of the higher block until there was a match.
 The back edge of the deck was 10-12 inches lower, so we only dug enough here to get the blocks level, knowing we could cut the 4x4 posts to size to achieve a perfect level regardless of elevation.

-Once all four corners were set and level, we put the frame on top of the concrete blocks, and used 4x4 posts to anchor them to the footings.
+Once all four corners were set and level, we put the frame on top of the cinder blocks, and used 4x4 posts to anchor them to the footings.
 Because the front edge had already been leveled, leveling the back edge was simple.
 All we had to do was set a 4x4 post in the footing, raise the corner of the deck till level, mark the post at that spot and cut it flush.
 We attached the deck frame to the 4x4 posts using galvanized corner brackets for maximum strength.